MuhammedNidhal/task-0/readme.md

 # Task 0 Solution

-#### This is a simple task to showcase the skills and ability of the career accelerator course
+#### This is a simple task to showcase the skills and ability of the career accelerator course student

 *Installations:*
 ```
 asgiref==3.6.0